 Although these five verses are somewhat heavy on the side of vocabulary to be learned, they will probably not present any great challenge to you on the side of grammar.
 With the aid of the usages listed above, you should be able to make out the sense of these verses on your own.
 I shall nonetheless make the following comments:

 The plural grabatui, in verse 37, means things, stuff.
-Here is another example of it taken from the GDBtf: cjape sù i tiei grabatui e va (gather your things and go; get your stuff and go).
+Another example of its use: cjape sù i tiei grabatui e va (gather your things and go; get your stuff and go).

 In verse 38, a son vincj agns che o soi cun te should be understood as meaning I have been with you for twenty years; it is twenty years (now) that I have been with you.
 Be sure to note the Friulian wording a son vincj agns che (it is twenty years that, it has been twenty years that).